gdsbook/book/notebooks/06_spatial_autocorrelation.md

 ## Global spatial autocorrelation

 The map above is a good way to begin exploring the main spatial patterns in the data.
 At first sight, it appears to display a fair amount of positive spatial autocorrelation: local authorities with high percentages of votes to leave the EU tend to be next to each other (see, for instance, the eastern region), as are those where a much smaller proportion of their population voted to leave (with Scotland being a good example in the north).
 Humans however are very good pattern detectors.
 All over our history since we started as a species, life has rewarded pattern recognition abilities and punished individuals lacking it.
-Think of the advantage our ancestors had if they were able to spot particular shapes or movement when haunting, or the trouble they could get into if they were not able to recognize certain others in the darkness of night in the jungle.
+Think of the advantage our ancestors had if they were able to spot particular shapes or movement when hunting, or the trouble they could get into if they were not able to recognize certain others in the darkness of night.
 This extraordinary capability to spot trends, patterns and associations tends to also create many false positives: cases where we think there is a pattern but in fact what we are seeing is largely random.
-This is particularly accentuated in the case of maps where, as we have seen in the choropleth mapping chapter, the shape of geometries can also significantly distort our perception.
+This is particularly accentuated in the case of maps where, as we have seen in the choropleth mapping chapter, the shape and size of geometries can also significantly distort our perception of the underlying pattern.
 By looking at the map above, for example, we can have an educated guess about the presence of spatial autocorrelation; but actually determining whether what we are seeing could have come from pure chance or not is usually easier said than done.

 That is exactly the purpose of indicators of global spatial autocorrelation: to leverage the power of statistics to help us first summarize the spatial distribution of values present in a map, and second obtain a formal quantification of the departure from randomness.
-Statistics designed to measure this trend thus characterize a map in terms of its degree of clustering and summarize it, either in a visual or numerical way.
+These are statistics to characterize a map in terms of its degree of clustering and summarize it, either in a visual or numerical way.
 However, before we can delve into the statistics, we need to understand a core building block: the spatial lag.
 With that concept under the belt, we are in a position to build a good understanding of global spatial autocorrelation.
 We will gently enter it with the binary case, when observations can only take two (potentially categorical) values, before we cover the two workhorses of the continuous case: the Moran Plot and Moran's I.

 ### Spatial Lag

-The spatial lag operator is one of the most common and direct applications of spatial weights matrices ($W$'s) in spatial analysis.
-The mathematical definition is the product of $W$ and the vector of a given variable.
+The spatial lag operator is one of the most common and direct applications of spatial weights matrices ($\textbf{W}$'s) in spatial analysis.
+The mathematical definition is the product of $\textbf{W}$ and the vector of a given variable.
 Conceptually, the spatial lag captures the behavior of a variable in the immediate surroundings of each location; in that respect, it is akin to a local smoother of a variable.

 We can formally express it in matrix notation as:

 $$
-Y_{sl} = W Y
+Y_{sl} = \textbf{W} Y
 $$

 or, in individual notation as: